Work Experience for Full Certification

 - Family Life Education Work Experience Summary Form

 - Current resume or vita

-- Examples of FLE work experience (course outlines/syllabi, brochures, handouts, worksheets, table of contents for curriculum, publications, etc.)
+- Examples of Family Life Education work experience (course outlines/syllabi, brochures, handouts, worksheets, table of contents for curriculum, publications, etc.)

-- FLE employer work experience assessment & verification form
+- Family Life Education employer work experience assessment & verification form

 and an application form:

-- Exam application form - For applicants applying for Full Certification through the Exam Application Process.
+- Exam application - For applicants applying for full certification by taking the CFLE exam.

-- Upgrade application form - For Provisional CFLEs upgrading their designations to Full status.
+- Upgrade application - For provisional CFLEs upgrading their designations to Full status.